-Mrs. Bechard died in Windsor on the 31st of August, 1941.
-Dr. and Mrs. Bechard are buried at Saint Alphonsus Roman Catholic Cemetery in Windsor.
+Mrs. Béchard died in Windsor on the 31st of August, 1941.
+At the time of her death she was still living with her daughter at 373 London Street East in Windsor.
+Dr. and Mrs. Béchard were buried at St Alphonsus Roman Catholic Cemetery in Windsor.

-*The webmaster is grateful for the research assistance of Goldie Howes*
+*The webmaster is grateful for the research assistance of Goldie Howes.